mitodl/unified-ecommerce/README.md

   The client secret for the OIDC client.
 No default - you will need to get this from the Keycloak admin, even if you're using the pack-in Keycloak instance.

+- `MITOL_UE_PAYMENT_BASKET_ROOT`

+  The root URL for the basket page.
+This defaults to `/cart/` (which is the cart test mule app), but if you're testing the actual frontend, this needs to be set to go there (i.e. `http://learn.odl.local:8062/cart/`).
+Make sure this has a `/` appended since it is used to _generate_ a URL.

+- `MITOL_UE_PAYMENT_BASKET_CHOOSER`

+  The URL for an optional "chooser" page.
+If the `establish_session` call happens without a valid system slug, the user gets sent here so they can choose which cart they want to see.

 ### Loading and Accessing Data

 You'll need an integrated system and product for that system to be able to do much of anything.
 A management command exists to create the test data: `generate_test_data`.
 This will create a system and add some products with random (but usable) prices in it.